Understand ableism, unconscious bias, and microaggressions – or face the consequences

 Failure to sweat the “small” stuff can lead to big problems.
-As companies continue to address issues surrounding diversity and inclusion, they need to examine more than just the composition of their workforce.
-Rather, organizations must look deeper at things that impact employee well-being and work to eliminate ableism, unconscious bias, and microaggressions – or face the consequences.
+Companies continue to address diversity and inclusion issues.
+However, they need to examine more than just the composition of their workforce.

-Handling potential problems begins with the ability to identify them, so let’s take a closer look at how to do so.
+Handling potential problems begins with the ability to identify them, so let’s examine how to do so more closely.

 ableism, unconcious bias 556x400What is ableism?